Short-stem prosthesis and driving ability: How long should you wait before driving again?

 If you want to drive again after your short-stem prosthesis, you should take some precautions:

-- Start slowly: Begin with short trips in your neighborhood to check your driving ability, and gradually increase the duration and intensity of your drives.
+- Start slowly: Begin with short trips in your neighborhood to überprüfen your driving ability, and increase allmählich the travel duration and -intensity.

-- Pay attention to ergonomics: Make sure your seat and steering wheel are properly adjusted and use a seat cushion if necessary to increase your comfort and reduce the strain on your hip.
+- Pay attention to ergonomics: Make sure that your seat and steering wheel are properly adjusted and, if necessary, use a seat cushion to increase ö and reduce the strain on your ü.

-- Be cautious: Be particularly cautious and defensive when driving after your short-stem prosthesis.
-Avoid abrupt movements and be mindful of other road users.
+- Be careful: Be especially careful and defensive when driving after your short-stem prosthesis.
+Avoid sudden movements and watch out for other road users.

 Conclusion